Service List

 Category: Adult Mental Health Services (Local)

-We aim to offer high quality CBT aimed at reducing symptoms of anxiety disorder and improve functioning and quality of life.
-This would lead to reduced need for local service provision.
+We aim to offer high quality CBT , working towards reducing symptoms of anxiety disorder s , ultimately improving functioning and quality of life.
+This would lead to a reduced need for local service provision.

 The advantages of admission to a residential setting are the ability to deliver CBT in a more intensive format.
-Staff or residents may assist in frequent exposure or behavioural experiments in a supportive environment.
-There are more opportunities for modelling and positive reinforcement by others in the moment.
+Staff may assist in frequent exposure or behavioural experiments in a supportive environment , with more opportunities for modelling and positive reinforcement by others in the moment.
 There is increased flexibility in delivery of the therapy that can keep the momentum going.
 Sometimes there are advantages to removing a person from their home context.

-We integrate occupational therapy into the therapy.
+We integrate occupational therapy into the therapy .
+We also encourage residents to assist in our GUTS caf e to confront their anxiet ies and to help prepare them for life after discharge .
 Living in a residential unit increases responsibility that may not occur on an inpatient unit with nursing staff as well as the support and reinforcement from other residents.
 Lastly the unit can monitor any medication changes or adherence.

 Address: Dower House